nhsd-exeter/dos-integration/README.md

 To deploy an update/new version to a production environment the commit must be tagged using the command below.
 This will automatically run a Github web hook that will trigger an AWS Codebuild project that will deploy the environment based on the git tag.

-Note: This should only be run against a commit on the master branch as the code has been built into an image and pushed to ECR.
+Note: This should only be run against a commit on the main branch as the code has been built into an image and pushed to ECR.
 Also short commit hash is the first 7 characters of the commit hash.

 To Deploy Demo